Boards and Commissions

 1) Be a qualified voter in the City of Anna;

-3) Adhere to the City Code of Ethics (PDF); and
+4) Adhere to the City Code of Ethics; and

-4) Complete an official Board and Commission Candidate Application Form available at the link below and return it along with a current resume (if available) by email to Boards and Commissions or applications may be hand delivered or mailed to:
+5) Complete an official Board and Commission Candidate Application Form available at the link below and return it along with a personal resume or applications may be hand delivered or mailed to:

 Office of the City Secretary